ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

 ## Description

-Player can easily sell items to other players.
+Players can easily sell items to other players.

 ## Shop Link